Sevilaa/m3ts/README.md

     <entry key="n1_y">565</entry>   <!-- Y Position of net -->
 </properties>
 ```
 4. Done!
-The video should appear in the aropdown in the replay activity.
+The video should appear in the dropdown in the replay activity.

 **Be warned:** This feature is very experimental and currently only works on the **Nexus 6 API 26 Emulator** (for some reason)!